-A: My grandmother had Alzheimer’s disease and had been in a few different nursing homes towards the later years of her life.
-Seeing the impact of that disease on her, my grandfather and my family, along with the experiences we had at the nursing homes, sparked a passion in me to direct my desire to make a difference towards impacting the lives of older adults.
+A: My grandmother had Alzheimer’s disease and had been in a few different nursing homes toward the later years of her life.
+Seeing the impact of that disease on her, my grandfather and my family, along with the experiences we had at the nursing homes, sparked a passion and desire in me to make a difference by impacting the lives of older adults.

 Q: Do you have a prominent memory of your grandmother and/or grandfather?